Bombing of Dublin in World War II: Cause of the North Strand Raid

 Several reasons for the raid have been asserted over time.
-German Radio, operated by the Ministry of Public Enlightenment and Propaganda, broadcast that "it is impossible that the Germans bombed Dublin intentionally".
-Irish airspace had been violated repeatedly, and both Allied and German airmen were being interned at the Curragh.
-A possible cause was a navigational error or a mistaken target, as one of the pathfinders on the raid later recounted.
+German radio, operated by the Ministry of Public Enlightenment and Propaganda, broadcast that "it is impossible that the Germans bombed Dublin intentionally".
+Irish airspace had been violated repeatedly and Allied and German airmen were being interned at the Curragh.
+A possible cause was a navigational error or a mistaken target, as one of the German pathfinder pilots on the raid later recounted, claiming that Belfast had been the actual target.
 Numerous large cities in the United Kingdom were targeted for bombing, including Belfast, which like Dublin, is across the Irish Sea from Great Britain.
 War-time Germany's apology and post-war Germany's payment of compensation are cited as further indications that the cause was a navigation error on the part of the Luftwaffe pilots.

 Another possible reason was that in April 1941, Germany had launched the Belfast blitz, which resulted in Belfast (part of the United Kingdom) being heavily bombed.
 In response, Ireland sent rescue, fire, and emergency personnel to Belfast to assist the city.
-De Valera formally protested the bombing to the German government, as well as making his famous "they are our people" speech.
+De Valera formally protested against the bombing to the German government, as well as making his famous "they are our people" speech.
 Some have contended that the raid served as a warning to Ireland to keep out of the war.
 This contention was given added credibility when Colonel Edward Flynn, second cousin of Ireland's Minister for Coordination of Defensive Measures, recalled that Lord Haw Haw had warned Ireland that Dublin's Amiens Street Railway Station, where a stream of refugees from Belfast was arriving, would be bombed.
 The station, now called Connolly Station, stands a few hundred metres from North Strand Road, where the bombing damage was heaviest.
-Flynn similarly contended that the German bombing of Dundalk on 4 July was also a pre-warning by Lord Haw Haw as a punishment for Dundalk being the point of shipment of Irish cattle sold to the United Kingdom.
+Flynn similarly contended that the German bombing of Dundalk on 4 July was also a warning by Lord Haw Haw as a punishment for Dundalk being the point of shipment of Irish cattle sold to the United Kingdom.

 After the war Winston Churchill said that "the bombing of Dublin on the night of 30 May 1941, may well have been an unforeseen and unintended result of our interference with 'Y'".
 He was speaking of the Battle of the Beams, wherein "Y" referred to the direction finding radio signals that the Luftwaffe used to guide their bombers to their targets.
-However, the technology was not sufficiently developed by mid-1941 to have deflected planes from one target to another, and could only limit the ability of bombers to receive the signals.
+The technology was not sufficiently developed by mid-1941 to have deflected planes from one target to another and could only limit the ability of bombers to receive the signals.